ciogeo/opentelemetry-custom-metrics/README.md

 ```

 ```
-@AccessMetric
+@AccessMetric()
-@TimeToProcessMetric
+@TimeToProcessMetric()
 public async handle(): Promise<void> {
 ```

 ### Available decorators:

-AccessMetric - counts the number of times a method is called
+@AccessMetric() - counts the number of times a method is called
-TimeToProcessMetric - exposes a gauge and a histogram with the time it took to process the method (time spent on async calls is not included)
+@TimeToProcessMetric() - exposes a gauge and a histogram with the time it took to process the method (time spent on async calls is not included)

 ### Add your own custom metrics